EllAchE/pm_py/README.md

 # Polymarket Flask API

 This project was built on top of PolyTrader's https://github.com/PolyTrader/polymarket CLI tool.
-README for that CLI tool is below
+README for that CLI tool is below.

+Run the api locally and send trades via localhost.

 # trade-cli
 Simple cli tool for trading on PolyMarket